xfolch/vending-machine/README.md

 - **Collection java libraries are not cool**

     I had to make defensive copies all the time to guarantees the immutability.
-It is not ideal in terms of performance, but lets me to get my model immutable.
+It is not ideal in terms of performance, but lets me to keep my model immutable.

 - **Using factory methods instead of constructors as much as possible**